nickgkan/3d_diffuser_actor/docs/GETTING_STARTED_RLBENCH.md

 > pip install -e .
 ```

+Remember to modify the success condition of `close_jar` task in RLBench, as the original condition is incorrect.
+See this [pull request](https://github.com/MohitShridhar/RLBench/pull/1) for more detail.

 ### Step 2: Train the policy

 * Train 3D Diffuser Actor with the PerAct setup